vito.

 Still linen.
 Still you.

 The narrative view is AI-generated from each volume's pattern of Kept and Passed decisions.
-Vito writes a single italic serif sentence that describes what this cluster of studies reveals about the user's evolving taste.
+Vito writes a single italic serif sentence that describes what this cluster reveals about the user's evolving taste.
 Never flattering, never generic.
-If confidence is low, we fall back to the mono cluster heading alone.
+Low confidence falls back to the mono cluster heading alone.

 specimen № 07 · the alphabet vito. vol. 01 · sp'26